Is vehicle insurance tax deductible?

 Who this typically applies to

-Actual expenses vs standard mileage: Which method lets you deduct insurance?
+Actual expenses vs standard mileage: Which method includes insurance?

-• Each cost is multiplied by your business-use percentage
+• Insurance is multiplied by your business-use percentage

 Recommended tool

-FreshBooks — Track vehicle expenses and business mileage
+FreshBooks — Track business mileage and vehicle expenses

-A self-employed consultant uses a car for both work and personal driving and chooses the actual expense method.
+A self-employed consultant uses one car for both business and personal driving and chooses the actual-expense method.

 Example calculation